 Your dermatologist can remove a skin tag by cutting it off with a scalpel or scissors, with cryosurgery (freezing it off), or with electrosurgery (burning it off with an electric current).

 Moles and Your Skin

 Moles are growths on the skin that are usually brown or black.
 Moles can appear anywhere on the skin, alone or in groups.

-Most moles appear in early childhood and during the first 30 years of a person's life.
-It is normal to have between 10-40 moles by adulthood.
+Most moles appear in early childhood and during the first 25 years of a person's life.
+It is normal to have between 10 and 40 moles by adulthood.

 As the years pass, moles usually change slowly, becoming raised and/or changing color.
-Often, hairs develop on the mole.
+Sometimes, hairs develop in the mole.
 Some moles may not change at all, while others may slowly disappear over time.